 The Fenwick Theatre, which is located in O’Kane Hall and seats 225, houses the major productions of the theatre department, as well as dance concerts, and other theatrical events throughout the year.
 The theatre includes professional, state-of-the-art lighting and lighting control; an integrated sound system which includes digital sound recording and playback capabilities; 16 channel wireless voice reinforcement; and a projector available for scenery and special effects.

-Established in 1983, the Cantor Art Gallery is a 1,800 square foot exhibit space located in Fenwick Hall, which blends an elegant mixture of 19th-century architectural detail with the clean lines of museum walls, casework and lighting.
-The climate and temperature controlled gallery space presents five or six original and loan exhibitions every year, comprised of multi-disciplinary contemporary and historically significant exhibitions.
+Established in 1983, the Cantor Art Gallery is an approximately 1,800 square foot exhibit space located in the Prior Performing Arts Center, Holy Cross’ newly opened hub for academic and artistic innovation.
+The climate and temperature-controlled gallery space presents five or six original and loan exhibitions every year, comprised of multi-disciplinary contemporary and historically significant exhibitions.

 The Brooks Computer Music Lab contains 12 digital audio workstations (DAWs) furnished with an array of professional and cutting-edge software (Pro Tools, Logic, Max/MSP, Audacity, Arduino, Csound, Photoshop Elements) for audio and video editing, arranging, mixing, and mastering.